ciren/cilib/docs/src/main/tut/docs/design/entity.md

 requires no additional data other that a ``Position``.

-Because the value of ``S`` within the ``Entity`` can be anything, it is not possible to have pre-defined functions that allow extraction of data the ``S`` parameter type.
+Because the value of ``S`` within the ``Entity`` can be anything, it is not possible to have predefined functions that allow extraction of data the ``S`` parameter type.
 In order to enable this, optics are applied to the instances.